busshi/pipex_checker/README.md

 PIPEX CHECKER

 Test your own pipex programm....
+Run random commands to check with the original output.
+Mandatory part only!

 Clone this repository in the root path of your pipex project :